qitta/libhugin/docs/user_manual/manual.rst

     Genre       : ['Drama']

-The automatic mode of the composer creates the composer result according  to the provider priority.
+The automatic mode of the compose creates the compose result according  to the provider priority.
 Currently the priority is a constant value.

     * TMDBmovie priority = 90
     * OMDBmovie priority = 80
     * OFDBmovie priority = 70

-The provider with the highest priority fills in the composer result first.
+The provider with the highest priority fills in the compose result first.
 As you see in this case, there is missing the plot metadata attribute of the tmdbmovie provider.
 This gets automatically filled in by the next available plot from a lower priority provider.
-To fill all metadata found in the current query, the composer fills in the missing tmdbmovie gap with the plot of the omdbmovie provider data.
+To fill all metadata found in the current query, the compose fills in the missing tmdbmovie gap with the plot of the omdbmovie provider data.

 User specified result composing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Another feature is to tell the composer how to fill in the composer result.
+Another feature is to tell the compose how to fill in the compose result.
 This
 can be achieved by using a userprofile file formatted according to a python
 dictionary.